ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 disconnect you from the server.
 To reconnect to an in progress MultiWorld, simply load the correct save file for that MultiWorld.

 If the reconnection fails, the message on screen will state you are disconnected.
-If this happens, a connect button will be added to the in game `Archipelago Options` menu.
+If this happens, the game will attempt to reconnect in the background.
+An option will also be added to the in game menu to change the port, if necessary.